 For the last number of years, Cindy has been teaching classes of her own designs in beading and Art Clay full time.
 Cindy has been doing everything she can to promote the use of metal clay and helping others.
 Her goal is to broaden the scope of her techniques and continue designing, teaching and sharing with others every day.

 In March of 2011, Cindy opened the original Creative Place in Fullerton, California, a location in Orange County dedicated to teaching and sharing the wonders of metal clay.
-In May of 2016, she relocated Cindy Pankopf’s Creative Place to Santa Ana, in the heart of Orange County.
+In February of 2018, she relocated Cindy Pankopf’s Creative Place to the Pearl District in Portland, Oregon in the heart of the Pacific Northwest.
 Cindy also enjoys teaching nationally at other venues, including the Bead and Button Show in Milwaukee and BABE! in Oakland.

 Cindy has received several awards for her work.
 In 2010, she placed 2nd in Bead Dreams and was a Finalist in the Toho Emerging Bead Artist competition.
 She has also been featured in numerous publications, including several recent articles in Bead & Button Magazine.